opentofu/tofu-ls/.github/CONTRIBUTING.md

 ### Signing off your commits

 When you contribute code to OpenTofu, we require you to add a [Developer Certificate of Origin](https://developercertificate.org/) sign-off.
-Please read the DCO carefully before you proceed and only contribute code you have written yourself.
-Please do not add code that you have not written from scratch yourself without discussing it in the related issue first.
+Please read the DCO carefully before you proceed and only contribute the code you have written yourself.
+Please do not add code that you have not written ( from scratch) yourself without first discussing it in the related issue.

 The simplest way to add a sign-off is to use the `-s` command when you commit: